utsusemi82/utsusemi82/README.md

-# Hi there!
-I'm Jay (Cher Jia Wen)👋

-I'm a **Data Science Student** from the University of Malaya (batch 2021/2022), currently exploring the vast field of data science.
+# This is Jay, currently exploring the vast field of data science, AI/ML.
 My journey involves continuous learning, hands-on projects, and a passion for turning data into actionable insights.

 I'm always eager to learn and collaborate.
 If you have feedback, suggestions, or opportunities for collaboration, please don't hesitate to reach out!